matthewtglove/flexible-pomo-obsidian/README.md

 ![](persistedworkbench2.png)

-#### Save PomoWorkbench

-Saves the current workbench into the Workbench folder.
-This command will always override the existing content.
-If you want to save your changes, you can just use Persist Workbench.

-#### Persist Pomo Workbench
+#### Save Pomo Workbench

-Persist Pomo Workbench commands enable you to save the current state of your workbench if you linked or unlinked any files.
+Save Pomo Workbench commands enable you to save the current state of your workbench if you linked or unlinked any files.
+It can also be called when the order is changed.
 A new version will be stored inside your Workbench file.

 #### Load Pomo Workbench